samsja/muon_fsdp_2/README.md

 # Muon fsdp 2

-This codebase implement muon optimizer compatbile with fsdp2 as described in [this blog post](https://main-horse.github.io/posts/parallelizing-muon/)
+This codebase implements the muon optimizer compatible with fsdp2 as described in [this blog post](https://main-horse.github.io/posts/parallelizing-muon/)

-Most of the important code has been developed by main-horse [here](https://gist.github.com/main-horse/7314170780e36f7443d1926418d75823)
+Most of the important code was developed by main-horse [here](https://gist.github.com/main-horse/7314170780e36f7443d1926418d75823)
-This repo add the code into a training codebase and optimize the communication part (do gather scatter instead of all_gather)
+This repo integrates that code into a training codebase and optimizes the communication part (we do gather scatter instead of all_gather)

 This repo is composed of two parts:

-- `src/muon_fsdp2` is the implementation of muon optimizer compatible with fsdp2
+- `src/muon_fsdp2` is the implementation of the muon optimizer compatible with fsdp2
 - `src/zeroband` is the training codebase

 ## Muon FSDP2 package

-this is a standalone package that can be used to train models with muon optimizer.
+this is a standalone package that can be used to train models with the muon optimizer.

 install the package from pypi